xini/silverstripe-prefix-requirements/README.md

 ## Installation

-1. composer require innoweb/silverstripe-prefix-requirements dev-master (or download or git clone the module into a ‘prefix-requirements’ directory in your webroot)
+1. composer require innoweb/silverstripe-prefix-requirements
 2. run dev/build (http://www.mysite.com/dev/build?flush=all)

 ## Usage

-The prefixed files are generated and stored in the default `CombinedFilesFolder` of the `Requirements` class.
-You can use the following entry in your _config.php to specify where the generated files are stored:
+The prefixed files are generated and stored in the default `CombinedFilesFolder` of the `Requirements_Backend` class.
+You can use the following entry in your `config.yml` to specify where the generated files are stored:

 ```
-\SilverStripe\View\Requirements::set_combined_files_folder({foldername});
+Requirements_Backend:
+  default_combined_files_folder: '_your_folder'
 ```

 Default is `ASSETS_DIR . '/_combinedfiles'`.

 This module doesn't handle css and js in the CMS.

-Because the files are moved to the configured `CombinedFilesFolder`, please make sure you only use absolute paths relative to the website root for includes in your css and js files.
-E.g. `/themes/images/icon.png`, not `../images/icon.png`.
+Because the files are moved to the configured `CombinedFilesFolder`, please make sure you only use paths relative to the website root for includes in your css and js files.
+E.g. `/_resources/themes/yourtheme/images/icon.png`, not `../images/icon.png`.